giridhar7632/firebase-database/README.md

 ![Submitting data](https://cloud-d4dcm2tr0.vercel.app/0ezgif.com-gif-maker__6_.gif)

-Upto now we created a form with which we can add data to our database.
+Now that we have a form for adding data to database.

 That means front-end part completed.